peter-l5/SH1107/README.md

-# MicroPython SH1107 display driver - with large text, triangles and circles
+# MicroPython SH1107 display driver for 128x128 and 128x64 pixel displays - with large text, triangles and circles

 MicroPython driver for SH1107-based OLED displays with support for I2C and SPI connections.
-Originally derived from the [SH1106 driver](https://github.com/robert-hh/SH1106) made by @robert-hh and others.

-The driver works with 128x128 and 128x64 pixel displays.
+This driver works with 128x128 and 128x64 pixel displays.
 (For a list of tested displays, see: [tested displays](#tested-displays), below.)

+This driver was derived from the [SH1106 driver](https://github.com/robert-hh/SH1106) made by @robert-hh and others.
+It has been adapted for the SH1107 and incorporates several enhancements.

-The large text, triangle and circle methods in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2) are supported, as are the ellipse and poly methods provided by MicroPython 1.20.0.
+The large text, triangle and circle methods in the MicroPython FrameBuffer extension [framebuf2](https://github.com/peter-l5/framebuf2) are supported, as are the ellipse and poly methods added to the FrameBuffer class in MicroPython version 1.20.0.

 Note: from version release v1.3.0 (build v317) which added support for 128x64 displays, the use of the rotate parameter has changed.
 Thus, for a previous setting of 90 (degrees), 0 should now be used and similarly for 0, 180, and 270, values of 270, 90 and 180 respectively should be used instead.